 The Eurosceptic, populist Five Star Movement was the biggest single party with a third of the vote.

-But the anti-immigrant League said it had been endorsed to run the country as part of a centre-right alliance.
+But the right-wing populist League said it had been endorsed to run the country as part of a centre-right alliance.

 Forming a government could take weeks of negotiation and coalition-building.